North American Free Trade Agreement: Mobility of persons

+NAFTA and related developments have been found to promote more labor migration due to NAFTA's failure to address the struggle of undocumented immigration.
+With Mexico's struggling economy, NAFTA ultimately proved harmful to the country, as small farms could not compete with U.S. government subsidies to domestic industries.
+This imbalance was a leading cause of job losses, causing migration pressures in Mexico.
+While the U.S. thrived under the agreement, Mexico struggled due to its inability to compete with the U.S. subsidies.
+NAFTA sparked economic crises by forcing the price of corn so low that it became financially unfeasible for small Mexican farmers to continue planting crops.
+This lack of jobs forced many of these farmers to migrate to the U.S. for jobs.
+In the United States, these immigrants were met with low wages and poor working conditions, overall to maintain a low labor cost of growers in California and keep profits high.

 Disputes and controversies

 1992 U.S. presidential candidate Ross Perot

 In the second 1992 presidential debate, Ross Perot argued:

 We have got to stop sending jobs overseas.
 It's pretty simple: If you're paying $12, $13, $14 an hour for factory workers and you can move your factory south of the border, pay a dollar an hour for labor, ... have no health care—that's the most expensive single element in making a car—have no environmental controls, no pollution controls and no retirement, and you don't care about anything but making money, there will be a giant sucking sound going south.